mirandajunior10/nuffsaid-coding-challenge/README.md

 13. Please submit your code either via Github or Gitlab
 14. Use React context API and hooks to showcase your understanding of these React features
 15. Pay attention to performance of your page rendering
+16. "nunffsaid.com Coding Challenge" is part of the design.
+Make sure that you dont miss that header

 ***Applicants are provided this challenge with no expectation on deadline.
 Please take the time you need to complete the challenge to the best of your ability.***